 In 1997, along with being Prioress, she was elected President of the Conference of Benedictine Prioresses for the USA, Canada, Bahamas, Puerto Rico and Mexico.
 This position, which she held for twelve years, made her a delegate to an international Commission of Nuns and Sisters.
 In 2006, she was elected to be the Moderator of the CIB- Communio Internationalis Benedictinarum, a position she is still holding through 2018.
 This position has enlarged her scope of influence due to the inclusion of all the Benedictine Monasteries of women in the world.
 The purpose of the CIB is to promote mutual support and exchange of ideas among Benedictine women on an international level and promote the development of monasticism for women.
 This has opened a panoramic view of monastic life for her as she goes on an international trip several times a year with the CIB Delegates who meet in one of the nineteen regions of the world.
 As Moderator of the CIB, she is also member of the AIM International Board which supports many of the activities of the CIB.

-Her international experience has included visits to monasteries in Italy, Kenya, Australia, Poland, the Philippines, Croatia, West Africa, Brazil, Israel, Belgium, Austria, Switzerland, Lithuania, Spain, Portugal, England, France, and most recently to Namibia, South Vietnam and South Korea.
+Her international experience has included visits to monasteries in Italy, Kenya, Australia, Poland, the Philippines, Croatia, West Africa, Brazil, Israel, Belgium, Austria, Switzerland, Lithuania, Spain, Portugal, England, France, and most recently to Namibia, South Vietnam, South Korea and the Czech Republic.
 Every other year the CIB meets in Rome where they either join the Congress of Abbots or hold their own symposium for one hundred Benedictine women from around the world.
 She has had the privilege of a papal audience with Pope St. John Paul ll, Pope Benedict XVI and recently with Pope Francis.
 She was also present in Rome for the beatification of Pope John XXIII and Abbot Columba Marmion.

 For the past twenty years, Sister Judith Ann has been a Trustee at Benedictine University in Lisle.
 She currently serves as the Chairperson of the Mission Integration Committee of the Board of Trustees.
 In addition, Sister Judith is a member of the St. Benedict Education Foundation Board since 2009, a Board that provides assistance to Sant’Anselmo, a Benedictine University in Rome.
 She currently serves as member of the Villa St. Benedict Board, the retirement home on the campus of Sacred Heart Monastery.
 In January, 2017, Sister Judith Ann was elected by the community to the Monastic Council and subsequently appointed as Secretary of the community and council by the Prioress.